stripedpajamas/scat/README.md

 ![screenshot](images/screenshot.png)

-_if you are looking for another scuttlebutt chat application with the same functionality, but with a GUI, checkout [gester](https://github.com/stripedpajamas/gester)_
+_Checkout [Gester](https://github.com/stripedpajamas/gester) if you are looking for another scuttlebutt chat application with the same functionality, but with a GUI :hamster:_

 more on scuttlebutt: https://www.scuttlebutt.nz/